Privacy policy

 Further guidance on processing operations, procedures and services:

-• Stripe: Payment services (technical connection of online payment methods); Service provider: Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA; Legal basis: Contract performance and pre-contractual requests (Art.
+• Stripe: Payment services (technical connection of online payment methods); Service provider: Stripe Payments Europe, Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (controller for EU customers, with onward transfer to Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA); Legal basis: Contract performance and pre-contractual requests (Art.
 6 para.
 1 p.
-1 lit. b) DSGVO); Website: https://stripe.com; Data protection statement: https://stripe.com/de/privacy.
+1 lit. b) DSGVO); Website: https://stripe.com ; Data protection statement: https://stripe.com/de/privacy .

 Provision of the online offer and web hosting